Top of the page

 The most common spinal X-rays are of the cervical vertebrae (C-spine films) and lumbosacral vertebrae (LS-spine films).

 In general, there's nothing you have to do before this test, unless your doctor tells you to.

 You will need to remove any jewellery that may be in the way of the X-ray picture.
 You may need to take off some of your clothes, depending on which area is examined.
 You will be given a cloth or paper gown to use during the test.
 You may be allowed to keep on your underwear if it does not get in the way of the test.

 During the X-ray test, you will lie on an X-ray table.
 If the X-ray is being taken because of a possibly serious injury to your neck or back, a radiologist will look at the first X-ray pictures before taking others.
 This is done to prevent causing more injury.
 If you have a neck brace (cervical collar) in place, X-ray pictures may be taken and a physical examination done to see whether the brace can be taken off without hurting the spine.

 Usually 3 to 5 X-ray pictures are taken.
 You need to lie very still to avoid blurring the pictures.

 A spinal X-ray usually takes about 15 minutes.
-You will wait about 5 minutes until the X-rays are processed in case more pictures need to be taken.
-In some clinics and hospitals, X-ray pictures can be shown right away on a computer screen.
+In clinics and hospitals, X-ray pictures can be shown right away on a computer screen.